J-The-Fox/Game-Dev-Club/README.md

 On MacOSX Systems:
 - Install The SDL Framework By Adding It The /Library/Frameworks Folder.
 If You Don't Have The Permissions, You Can Instead Install It To /Users/Your_User/Library/Frameworks Folder.
 If The Folder Does Not Exist, Add It And Then Move The SDL2 Folder There

-You Can Alrernitlvy Install It Via Homebrew If You Have It Installed By Using The Commands
+You Can Alternatively Install It Via Homebrew If You Have It Installed By Using The Commands
 ```sh
 brew install SDL2
 brew install SDL2_image